raul23/nlp/README.rst

   are unusual, then the text is most likely not English.
 - As explained in `method 1 <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_,
   a given text is considered unusual if there are words that are not part of the ``nltk`` English corpus.

+`:information_source:` The ``-d/--deterministic`` option sets the seed used by ``langdetect`` to 0 in order for the language detection algorithm to be `deterministic <https://pypi.org/project/langdetect/>`_.
+Hence, everytime you run the code on a given text, you will get the same result.

 `:star:` By default, the `second method <#method-2-identify-text-language-with-nltk-classify-textcat>`_ performs multiclass classification but if the ``-v/--verbose`` option is used, then results for binary